 Obsession is a weird state of mind.

-It can cause you to do things you don’t normally do, with people you aren’t normally around, to reach goals that you have set your sights on achieving.
+It can cause you to do things you don’t normally do to reach your desired goals.

 Here’s the thing: obsession is dangerous.

-In my opinion, there are too many people who become completely entrenched and obsessive-compulsive over certain aspects of their life, and nowhere is this more prevalent than in the world of fitness.
+In my opinion, there are too many people who become completely entrenched and obsessive over certain aspects of their life, and nowhere is this more prevalent than in the world of dieting and nutrition.

-Because of all the confusion propagated by the food industry and nutritionists, people become completely overwhelmed by information to the point of obsession.
+Because of all the confusion propagated by the food industry and zealous diet gurus, people become overwhelmed by information to the point of obsession.
 While the motives are almost always good (trying to get healthy, trying to lean down, build muscle, etc.), obsession over any aspect of life often leads to unfavorable outcomes.

 I know, because I’ve been there.
-There was a point in time when I wouldn’t even chew gum or pop a mint or drink a diet soda because I thought that it was going to cause an insulin spike and miraculously make me fat.
+There was a point in time when I wouldn’t even chew gum or pop a mint or drink a diet soda because I thought they were going to cause an insulin spike and spontaneously make me fat.
 This obsession was a byproduct of being a former fat boy (scared shitless of becoming fat again), but it was also the result of information overload and becoming obsessive over one tiny aspect of my life.